aws-amplify/docs/js/api.md

 ```

-For mutations, a `mutation` function needs to be provided with `Connect` component. `mutation` returns a promise that resolves with the result of the GraphQL mutation.
+For mutations, a `mutation` function needs to be provided with the `Connect` component.
+A `mutation` returns a promise that resolves with the result of the GraphQL mutation.

 ```jsx
 import * as mutations from './graphql/mutations';